 Hades, Heaven, & Hell

-The scriptures doesn’t answer every question we might have about the afterlife.
-Very often, our ideas have been shaped far more by popular culture than by Scripture itself.
-This has often exacerbated the fear and anxiety we feel about the life of the world to come.
+The scriptures don’t answer every question we might have about the afterlife.
+Very often our ideas have been shaped far more by popular culture than by Scripture itself.

 Ultimately, this is a series about confidence—not only in what happens after death, but in the goodness of the God who holds our future in his hands.

-TALK SCHEDULE & Description
+TALKS SCHEDULE & Description

 click the drop down (+) to see a description of the theme of the passage.